haasr/printer-gui/README.rst

 | few minutes using the CUPS web GUI.
 There are many tutorials
 | on how to do this such as `this one <https://www.howtogeek.com/169679/how-to-add-a-printer-to-your-raspberry-pi-or-other-linux-computer/>`_.

 2) Install some necessary utilities
 -----------------------------------
-| My printer server only handles 2 file types: PDF and DOCX.
+| My printer server handles PDFs, as well as doc, docx, odt, and rtf
+| formats.
+Since the 'lp' command-line utility is called for printing,
-| DOCX files are actually converted to PDF in order to be printed
+| all formats that are not PDFs are converted to PDF using LibreOffice.
-| with the 'lp' command-line utility.
-Perhaps if I get really
-| bored, I will look for other conversion tools and rewrite the
-| printer/file_printer.py module to support converting JPEGs
+| In the future, I may experiment with converting images to PDF format.
-| and PNGs.
-Anyhow, the following utilities need to be installed:
+| Anyhow, the following utilities need to be installed:
+|
+| - cups 2.3.3
+| - default-jre 2:1.11
+| - libreoffice-core 1:7.0.4
+| - libreoffice-common 1:7.0.4
-| - pandoc 2.2.1
+| - libreoffice-java-common 1:7.0.4
-| - texlive-latex-extra 2018.20190227-2
+| - libreoffice-writer 1:7.0.4
+|
+| If you are using a Raspberry Pi with Raspberry Pi OS or if you are
+| using a similar Debian distribution, you may use the ``initial_setup.py``
+| script to install the above packages.

 3) Setup the virtualenv
 -----------------------